cioportfolio/python/docs/index.md

         ... # a will be the matching answer each time
     ```

-- allow the quiz player to pass if they don't know the answer
+- allow the quiz player to pass if they don't know the answer.
 - give a penalty score (e.g. lose 5 points) if they get an answer wrong.
 There is no penalty for passing.
-- set a limit to the number of passes (e.g. 3 times each quiz)
+- set a limit to the number of passes (e.g. 3 times each quiz).
 - If the player has used up their passes but tries to pass again print an appropriate message and ask the question again.
 - Put the whole quiz inside a loop and at the end of each quiz invite another player to try.
 - Keep a track of the highest score so far.